 Dan Colella Head Swim Coach, Duke University

-The Blue Devils continue to establish a legacy of excellence in the pool, boasting 32 All-America selections over the past 13 seasons.
+The Blue Devils continue to establish a legacy of excellence in the pool, boasting 49 All-America selections over the past 14 seasons.
 Duke swimmers and divers have also captured five NCAA individual titles and totaled 46 podium finishes at the ACC Championships under Colella's watch.
-The program record books have been completely re-written in that time, with the oldest standing school record dating back to just 2010.
+The program record books have been completely re-written in that time, with 18 school records being set in the 2018-19 season and the oldest standing school record dating back to just 2010.

 Dawn Kane Associate Head Coach, Duke University

 Dawn Kane is in her 15th season on the Duke swimming and diving staff after being elevated to the position of associate head coach in August, 2014.
 She has played an integral role in the development of the program since arriving in Durham with head coach Dan Colella in 2005-06.

 Kane has been instrumental in building the Duke swimming and diving program to its current level of success, guiding student-athletes to numerous achievements at the conference, national and international levels.
 Under Kane's guidance, the Duke men and women have made appearances at the last eleven NCAA Championship meets and continue to make strides within the ACC.